 National Cancer Institute-Molecular Analysis for Therapy Choice, known as NCI-MATCH or study EAY131, is a phase II precision medicine trial that seeks to determine whether matching certain drugs or drug combinations in adults whose tumors have specific gene abnormalities will effectively treat their cancer, regardless of their cancer type.
+Such discoveries could be eligible to move on to larger, more definitive trials.

 NCI-MATCH (EAY131) was co-developed by the ECOG-ACRIN Cancer Research Group and the National Cancer Institute.
 It is being led by ECOG-ACRIN through its Biomarker Sciences Program.